Henry Bagenal: Family

-In September 1586 he married Eleanor Savage of Cheshire, daughter of Sir John Savage and Elizabeth Manners, daughter of Thomas Manners, 1st Earl of Rutland.
-They had three sons and six daughters.
+Henry Bagenal's daughters married wealthy Palesmen.

 The senior Bagenal line died out in 1712 with the death of Henry's grandson Nicholas Bagenal; the junior but better-known branch in Carlow, who founded Bagenalstown, survived longer.

 In media

-Brian Friel's play Making History turns largely on the marriage between Bagenal's sister Mabel and Hugh O'Neill.
+Brian Friel's 1988 play Making History focuses on the marriage between Bagenal's sister Mabel and Tyrone.
 Mabel and another sister, Mary Barnewall, are major characters in the play.
-Bagenal himself is mentioned often but does not appear on stage.
+Bagenal himself is often mentioned but does not appear on stage.

-In 2021, Irish actor Aidan Gillen was attached to portray Bagenal in the TV series The O'Neill.
+In 2021, Irish actor Aidan Gillen was attached to portray Bagenal in a television series titled The O'Neill.
 As of 2024, the series is unproduced.